Daniel Guttfreund: Work in El Salvador and social impact

 The museum receives more than 226,000 visitors annually and has developed over 30 educational exhibits, including My Body Belongs to Me, the first in the country dedicated to preventing child sexual abuse.

 In a focused social effort, he created the educational game Diverti to raise funds for the museum.

 In 2017, he managed a $250,000 grant in strategic coordination with USAID and (El Salvador)|Banco Agrícola to install a solar energy system that transformed the museum into an environmentally sustainable space.

 He also collaborates as an official mental health provider for the Peace Corps and the Embassy of the United States, San Salvador.

-Additionally, he demonstrated community leadership as president of the Barra de Santiago Association, where he promoted educational, environmental, and community health initiatives.

-He founded a postgraduate clinical training seminar for graduate students at FUNPRES, a private nonprofit foundation for education development in El Salvador, and served as a member of the Board of Directors of the American School of San Salvador, where he chaired the Education Committee.

 Cultural and scientific promotion

-A passionate chess enthusiast, Dr. Guttfreund has promoted chess as an educational tool, organizing visits with renowned grandmasters such as Nigel Short, Loek van Wely, and Garry Kasparov.
+A dedicated chess advocate, Guttfreund has championed the game as an educational resource by arranging visits from prominent grandmasters, including Nigel Short, Loek van Wely, and Garry Kasparov.

-He has also organized and been a host of international mental health conferences in El Salvador, inviting distinguished specialists such as Dr. Edward Hallowell and Dr. Eric Storch.
+He has also organized and been a host of international mental health conferences in El Salvador, inviting specialists such as Edward Hallowell and Eric Storch.